miinnie19/swingy/README.md

 # Swingy
-Text-based RPG follows the Model-View-Controller architecture and allows switching between the console view and GUI view.
+This project is a text-based RPG and follows the Model-View-Controller architecture and allows switching between the console view and GUI view.